CaptainX3/CW-Playable-Subs/Readme.md

 ---
 ## Welcome to the New Playable Subs Mod

 * This Github repository is the official development center for the New Playable Subs & More mod for Cold Waters.
-In this repository, we have two versions of the mod - the official stable release version and the development version.

-* [Click here](#mod-installation-release-version) to read the instructions for installing the latest official, stable public release of the mod.
-This is the release that most users will want to download.
-It will be updated periodically to reflect the latest major changes after they have been completed and are verified working.

-* The development version of the mod is what you're seeing on the main page. **The development version of the mod is a constantly changing work in progress between multiple developers, and is not guaranteed to be completely working or bug free.** If you would like to try the latest development version of the mod, you can [click here](#mod-installation-development-version) and follow the instructions.
+* [Click here](#mod-installation-instructions) to read the instructions for installing the latest build of the mod.
+Be aware that the mod is always a work in progress and is not always guaranteed to be completely bug free.
+If you do spot a bug, please follow the instructions below to report it to us.
+You can check the current status of all bug reports by clicking the Issues tab at the top of this page.

 * If you have a bug report, the best place to let us know about it is to [open a new Issue](https://github.com/CaptainX3/CW-Playable-Subs/issues) here on Github and we'll see it and respond.
 You can also let us know directly in the [official CW Discord](https://discord.gg/mMvpzSV), in the **pbs_mod** channel.
 This Discord is also a fast way to ask for tech support for the mod as well.